Essential graded algebra over polynomial rings with real exponents

 \section{Tame, semialgebraic, and PL socles}

 The tame, semialgebraic, and PL conditions are preserved under taking socles.
-That is the goal of this section, Theorem~\ref{t:soct-tame}, which states such a result for the most general form of socle over any real polyhedral group.
+That is the goal of this section, Theorem~\ref{t:soct-tame}, which states this preservation for the most general form of socle, namely the cogenerator functor along a face (Definition~\ref{d:soct}.\ref{i:global-soc-tau}) over any real polyhedral group.
 But because the various forms of socles in Section~\ref{s:socle} occur in contexts more general than real polyhedral groups, it is necessary to record the statements separately for each form of socle.
 The order in which they are covered here is the same as in Section~\ref{s:socle}: closed socles $\socc$ over an arbitrary poset~$\cQ$ (Proposition~\ref{p:socc-tame}); socles $\soco$ over real polyhedral groups (Corollary~\ref{c:soco-tame}); closed socles $\socct$ along faces of polyhedral groups (Proposition~\ref{p:socct-tame}); and finally socles $\soct$ along faces of real polyhedral groups (Theorem~\ref{t:soct-tame}).
 The proofs are based on the observation that everything reduces to the effects of cogenerator functors on downset modules.
 Verifying the hypotheses for the criterion in Theorem~\ref{t:endofunctor} for cogenerator functors in the tame case is relatively straightforward.
 The semialgebraic and PL cases require more power (Lemma~\ref{l:semialg-closure} and onward).
 First, here is a handy concept \cite[Definition~3.14]{hom-alg-poset-mods}.